The Sustainability Theme House has two goals: to live communally and minimize environmental impacts, and to offer information to the campus at large.

 “Installing the array on a typical city building allows us to study the real possibilities for solar energy in a community like Lancaster,” said Linda Fritz, chair of the department of physics & astronomy at Franklin & Marshall College.

-She helped Sara Lupolt '11 and Samara Valentine '10 write the SEF grant, and together they are worked with Steve Spadafore, electrical engineer with the department of physics & astronomy, to design and install the array.
+She helped Sara Lupolt '11 and Samara Valentine '10 write the SEF grant, and together they worked with Steve Spadafore, electrical engineer with the department of physics & astronomy, to design and install the array.

 The 8,643 square feet house, which contains 18 bedrooms, a common room, two kitchens and four bathrooms, consumes an average of 75 kilowatt-hours per day.
 The students try to conserve electricity as much as possible.